PLS on BC Corrections: Programs and Release Planning

 Dr. Bonta and Dr. Andrews, of Carleton University, authored a report in 2006-07 entitled “Risk-Need-Responsivity Model for Offender Assessment and Rehabilitation” that looked at recidivism rates in offenders who had participated in treatment programs.
 The report cites studies that found that prisoners who had participated in programs that addressed their criminogenic needs had an average of 19% lower recidivism rates.
 Treatment that used cognitive behavioural methods of intervention resulted in a 23% reduction in recidivism.
 When treatment programs used a combination of these principles, the effectiveness was even more significant.

 Kelly v.
 B.C.
-(Ministry of Public Safety and Solicitor General) (No. 3), 2011 BCHRT 183 is a decision of the BC Human Rights Tribunal regarding a Fraser Regional Correctional Centre prisoner’s right to Indigenous spirituality while in segregation.
+(Ministry of Public Safety and Solicitor General) (No. 3), 2011 BCHRT 183 is a decision of the BC Human Rights Tribunal regarding a Fraser Regional Correctional Centre prisoner’s right to Aboriginal spirituality while in segregation.
 The Human Rights Tribunal found that BC Corrections failed to accommodate Mr. Kelly’s religion.
-The Human Rights Tribunal found that while Mr. Kelly was provided access to a Christian Chaplain, he was inappropriately denied access to Indigenous spiritual advisors.
+The Human Rights Tribunal found that while Mr. Kelly was provided access to a Christian Chaplain, he was inappropriately denied access to Aboriginal spiritual advisors.

 (c) Observations of Prisoners’ Legal Services